The Maxwell Compactness Property in Bounded Weak Lipschitz Domains with Mixed Boundary Conditions: -potentials

 \section{$\mathsf H^1$-potentials}

 In this section $ \Ho $-potentials for irrotational or solenoidal $\Lt$-vector fields or $ \Lt $-functions are obtained.
-For illustration we will first give the proofs for the half-cube $\Xi$ from \eqref{halfcube} with the special boundary conditions \eqref{halfcubegn} which will also later be used as the image of the coordinate transformation that flattens out the boundary of a weak Lipschitz pair, and then show how to adjust them for more general domains.
+For illustrative purposes we will first give the proofs for the half-cube $\Xi$ with the special boundary conditions \eqref{halfcubegn} which will also later be used as the image of the coordinate transformation that flattens out the boundary of a weak Lipschitz pair, and then show how to adjust them for more general domains.

 We start out with a density result for $\Ho$-functions, i.e., the strong and weak definitions of the boundary conditions coincide for $\Ho$-functions, which is first proved for a flat boundary and then generalized to weak Lipschitz pairs.
 The proof can be found in \cite[Lemma 2, Lemma 3]{jochmanncompembmaxmixbc}.
-For the convenience of the reader we repeat and present a simplified proof, using our notation, in the appendix.
+For the convenience of the reader we present a simplified proof, using our notation, in the appendix.

 \begin{lem} Let $\om\subset\rt$ be a bounded domain and $(\om, \Gamma_{\tau})$ be a weak Lipschitz pair as well as

 Then $\cHoctom=\Hocttr(\om)=\Hoctom$. \end{lem}